Two Families of Buffered Frobenius Representations of Overpartitions: Preliminaries

 \subsection{Summary of Lovejoy's Work}

 In this context, it is convenient to allow partitions and overpartitions to contain $0$ as a part, such as $\lambda = (3,3,0,0,0)$.
-We call these \emph{partitions into nonnegative parts} and \emph{overpartitions into nonnegative parts}, respectively.
+We call these \emph{partitions into nonnegative parts} and \emph{overpartitions into nonnegative parts}, respectively\footnote{When unspecified, the terms partition and overpartition should be taken to mean partitions and overpartitions into positive parts.}.
 The reader may consider this approach as a way for shorter partitions and overpartitions to attain a longer length requirement.
-For example, we can admit $(3,3)$ in contexts where a partition with exactly five parts is required\footnote{When unspecified, the terms partition and overpartition should be taken to mean partitions and overpartitions into positive parts.}.
+For example, we can admit $(3,3)$ in contexts where a partition with exactly five parts is required.
 This is a common technique when working with generalized Frobenius representations, which we now define.

 \begin{defn}[Andrews \cite{AndrewsF}] Let $\mathcal{A}$ and $\mathcal{B}$ be sets of partitions or overpartitions, possibly into nonnegative parts.
 A generalized Frobenius representation is a two rowed array